 c.
 Vitamin E

-Avocados are rich in healthy fats which has many functions in the human body with one being – maintaining decent health of the skin.
+Avocados are rich in healthy fats which have many functions in the human body one being – maintaining decent health of the skin.
 It allows your skin to stay flexible and moisturized from within.
 The human body is incapable of producing certain fatty acids internally, and avocados fulfill this gap.
 It is believed that avocados possess certain compounds which protect your skin from the harmful UV rays of the sun.
 Sun damage typically leads to wrinkles and other signs of aging.
-The Vitamin E present in avocados act as an antioxidant that helps you against oxidative damage.
+The Vitamin E present in avocados acts as an antioxidant that helps you against oxidative damage.